UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 toc_mdlink: azs-how-create-vm-terraform.md
 ---

 # How to create a VM using Terraform on Azure Stack

-This document explains how to create a VM using **azurestack** Terraform provider with Service Principal Name authentication.
+This document explains how to create a VM using the **azurestack** Terraform provider with Service Principal Name authentication.

 ## Prerequisites